Shigaraki Ware Mug Kohiki with Vidro Glaze

 Crafted at Hinomigama in the storied kiln town of Shigaraki, this mug brings together two distinct glazing traditions in a single, quietly compelling form.
 Kohiki, a technique originating in Korean ceramic culture and later adopted by Japanese potters, involves applying white slip over a clay body, creating a surface that appears at once veiled and luminous.
 Here, that foundational layer is animated by vidro glaze, a wood ash-derived glass glaze that introduces soft tones of sage and celadon, trailing in uneven vertical paths along the ribbed exterior.
 The coarse Shigaraki clay asserts itself beneath, its iron-rich warmth surfacing through the glaze where the firing has drawn the two into dialogue.
 Flared gently at the rim and grounded at the base, the form carries a composure that reflects Shigaraki's 1,200 year ceramic heritage with precision and restraint.

-- Check our tips for care & use.
+Check our tips for Care Information.